yourlin/ec2-name-register/README.md

 # ec2-name-register

+This project could register name of EC2 instance to Route 53 Hosted Zone automatically.
+- A record for resolve custom DNS name to IP
+- PTR record for `dig -x <ec2_ip>` to custom DNS Name.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - ec2_change_name - Code for the application's Lambda function.